cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 IANA has created two registries for new CBOR values.
-The registries are separate, that is, not under an umbrella registry, and follow the rules in {{RFC5226}}.
+The registries are separate, that is, not under an umbrella registry, and follow the rules in {{-iana}}.
 IANA has also assigned a new MIME media type and an associated Constrained Application Protocol (CoAP) Content-Format entry.